Archbishop Viganò Criticizes Pope Francis’ Handling of McCarrick Case

 “We are in a truly dark moment for the universal Church,” the archbishop added.
 “The Supreme Pontiff is now blatantly lying to the whole world to cover up his wicked deeds!
 But the truth will eventually come out, about McCarrick and all the other coverups, as it already has in the case of Cardinal Wuerl.”

 Archbishop Viganò, who said he has been receiving an “incredible outpouring of support,” rejected the accusation, made in an open letter from Cardinal Marc Ouellet last October, that he was motivated by bitterness from thwarted ambition.
-“Motivation is not the point,” he said, but “whether my testimony is true.”
+In any case, he said, “motivation is not the point,” but “whether my testimony is true.”
 He said those who “impugn my motives” have been unwilling to “conduct open and thorough investigations.”

 He went on to say he was “saddened” that news media are not insisting that the Holy Father and other prelates “answer my charges” and believes it is because they favor Francis’ “more liberal agenda.”
 He asked why no media have searched the archives themselves, interviewing victims, following money trails, and investigating corrupt networks.

+As one of “so many cases to go after,” he referred to a new book by Martha Alegria Reichmann about the “misdeeds” of Cardinal Oscar Rodriguez Maradiaga (Alegria discussed the contents of her book with Register in April).
+“Have you thought of interviewing her?
+Of investigating her claims?” he asked the Post.

-Turning to homosexuality, he said it is “mind-boggling” how the Vatican has avoided bringing it up at the February summit and recent synods, when the evidence of its preponderance in sexual abuse is “overwhelming.”
+Turning to homosexuality, and drawing on a recent studies including by Father Paul Sullins of the Ruth Institute, he said it is “mind-boggling” how the Vatican has avoided bringing it up at the February summit and recent synods, when the evidence of its preponderance in sexual abuse is “overwhelming.”

 He said a “gay mafia” is bound together not by “shared sexual intimacy” but through protection and advancement, the “homosexual cliques” Benedict XVI mentioned in his “notes” compiled for the Vatican abuse summit.
 The archbishop then reproduced relevant passages on homosexuality from the Catechism.